lash1937/longterm_synchrony_Cedar_Creek/README.md

     *e002-aboveground-mass-2019-09-13.csv* -contains data from long-term
     nitrogen addition experiment to disturbed plots

-    *NEW.sp.decisions* - final dataframe used after cleaning the raw datasets above and removing species for our specific analyses
+    *final_aboveground_data_for_analyses* - final dataframe used after cleaning the raw datasets above and removing certain species for our specific analyses

     **Data listed but not used:**